Recovering from a System Compromise

 sudo yum update

-Follow the instructions in the Securing Your Server guide to harden SSH access and activate the firewall.
+Follow the instructions in the Setting Up and Securing a Compute Instance guide to harden SSH access and activate the firewall.

 Rebuild Your Configuration